ant-giannone/tlabs-comm-grpc/README.md

 The deployment of the actors involved takes place through docker containers,
 organized between them through a docker-compose file.

+##### Note
 ---

-##### Note
-Keep in mind that what I write at the moment is minimal and
+Keep in mind that what I wrote at the moment is minimal and
 I do not exclude future improvements to everything I write and public.

 ***I am open to exchanges of views and appreciate receiving advice to improve or rewrite what I have published.